 If you have risk factors for melanoma, it might be wise to work with a dermatologist to monitor skin changes and determine how often skin cancer exams would be appropriate.
 Even among folks who don’t associate with these factors, seeking prompt medical attention about a questionable mole or possible melanoma is recommended.

 In addition to keeping a keen eye out for above signs and symptoms of melanoma, there are preventive measures to reduce your risk of melanoma and other types of skin cancer.
 These measures include avoiding the sun during the middle of the day, wearing sunscreen year-around, wearing protective clothing, avoiding indoor tanning, and becoming familiar with your skin so that you’ll notice changes.
-Lastly, stay up to date on melanoma and other skin conditions by checking out more Q&As in Skin Conditions category of the Go Ask Alice!
-General Health archives.

 Originally published Mar 29, 1996